The Christiano Brothers Story

 Pamela's Prayer was released on Mother's Day weekend in 1998.
 It premiered at a movie theater in Jonesboro, Arkansas, and was distributed under the name Dave Christiano Films.

 In 1992, Rich took a story written by Danny Carrales and co-wrote Second Glance.
-Rich also produced and directed the movie, which features the first major role for actor David White.
+Rich also produced and directed the movie, which features the first major role for actor David A. R. White.
 The 50-minute drama was released on New Year's Eve night as it premiered in numerous churches across the country.
 It was distributed under Rich Christiano Films but later changed to Christiano Film Group when it was released on video.

 During 1990's, the whole Christian film industry changed in that films were not released on 16mm anymore but rather came out straight to video.
 This allowed Christian movies to come directly into homes and also saw more movies air on television.
 The first five films from the Christiano Brothers were initially released on 16mm film, prior to being released on video.

 In February 2000, Dave started work on Late One Night, his 5th movie that he wrote, produced and directed.
 Filmed in North Carolina, this motion picture started shooting 9 years later (to the very day) from when he started filming Pamela's Prayer.
 Dave brought in Philip Hurn as director of photography for the project.
-Philip would also be director of photography for the next six Christiano Brothers films.
+Philip would also be director of photography for many of the future Christiano Brothers films.
 Late One Night premiered on March 3, 2001 with a world television premiere over The Inspirational Network.
 It was released under Dave Christiano Films.

 In October 2001, Rich wrote and directed Time Changer, his first feature length movie.
 Rich teamed with Kevin Downes who co-produced the project and Dave served as his story consultant/script editor.
 The film featured actors D. David Morin and Gavin MacLeod in the lead roles.
 A novel version was released in January 2002.
 The movie came out in October 2002 and the Christiano Brothers formed a new distribution company, Five & Two Pictures, which released Time Changer.
 The movie eventually played in 310 theaters.
 This was a major production effort and step up for the Christiano Brothers.
 "I always wanted to make a time travel movie," said Rich, "and I feel this movie has an important message for the church today."